 She came to Paris to sing and then…

-Bouffe! makes its triumphant return to the Brighton Fringe Wednesday 1st – Saturday 4th June 8pm, wine bar from 7.30pm
+Bouffe! made its triumphant return to the Brighton Fringe on Wednesday 1st – Saturday 4th June 8pm.

-For the revival, we are delighted that the Children's Laureate, Chris Riddell, has created our new poster (left).
+For the revival, we were delighted that the Children's Laureate, Chris Riddell, created our new poster (left).

 Bouffe! takes the audience into the bohemian world of 1850s Paris.